-Through a unique combination of theory and practice, you’ll learn techniques designed to improve performance of organizations, and satisfaction and safety for employees.
+Through a unique combination of theory and practice, students learn techniques designed to improve the performance of organizations, and the satisfaction and safety of employees.

 Dedicated professors share their professional industry experience and mentor students in labs for a firsthand look at how to apply industrial psychology in real-world scenarios.

 ERAU students can opt to join a host of professional associations such as the Society for Industrial and Organizational Psychology, American Psychological Association, Human Factors and Ergonomics Society, International Society of Air Safety Investigators, and Association for Aviation Psychology.

 The Bachelor of Science in Industrial Psychology and Safety degree program blends good business practices with the studies of Ergonomics, Hygiene and Toxicology.
 With approximately 70 percent of aviation accidents resulting from human error, there is a growing need for professionals who understand human behavior and can create systems that make us safer.
 Students learn from industry experts, gaining hands-on training in a one-of-a-kind crash lab.

 On our Prescott campus, students learn from faculty experts in the Robertson Aircraft Accident Investigation Lab — the most complete facility of its kind in the U.S., and the largest one at any university.
 In this crash lab, students get field investigation experience through select aircraft accident scenarios.

 Among the many labs on campus, students also have access to the extensive Aviation Safety and Security Archives, a one-of-a-kind collection of primary sources from leading human factors and accident investigation researchers.